cjdbarlow/Part-One/absorption.md

 ### Intravenous

 * Rapid Onset
-* 100% bioavailability \(may have pulmonary first-pass metabolism for drugs which are metabolised in pulmonary circulation, such as fentanyl, lignocaine, propofol, and catecholamines\)
+* 100% bioavailability
+Some drugs may still undergo metabolism in the pulmonary circulation, such as fentanyl, lignocaine, propofol, and catecholamines.

 ### Oral